axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 ## CVE-2017-0199

 As we need to send an RTF file, it seemed pretty obvious to start with the [CVE-2017-0199](https://www.mandiant.com/resources/cve-2017-0199-hta-handler) exploit, named [office_word_hta](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/exploit/windows/fileformat/office_word_hta.md) in Metasploit.

-This module creates a malicious RTF file that when opened in vulnerable versions of Microsoft Word will lead to code execution.
+This module creates a malicious RTF file that, when opened in vulnerable versions of Microsoft Word will lead to code execution.
 Let's configure this module with Metasploit.

 ```bash
 msf6 exploit(windows/fileformat/office_word_hta) > show options